Washington County History & Landmarks Foundation

-Washington County History & Landmarks Foundation is a non-profit educational institution in Washington, Pennsylvania.
+Washington County History & Landmarks Foundation is a non-profit educational institution in Washington, Pennsylvania, United States.
 Its purpose is to encourage and assist the preservation of historic structures in Washington County, Pennsylvania.
 The foundation operates its own landmark certification process, as well as working with the National Park Service to document and place landmarks on the National Register of Historic Places.
 It also offers advice and assistance for historic building owners who wish to preserve their facilities.
 Since its inception, the foundation has been successful in helping many historic building owners in the preservation of their structures.

 For a number of years, the foundation has been in conflict with Washington & Jefferson College.
 In 1968, the college's campus master plan called for the expansion of the campus eastward towards Wade Avenue in East Washington Borough, a plan that placed them in conflict with the residents of that area.
 For the next 30 years, the college maintained a policy of purchasing any homes in that area as they became available.
 In response, the Washington County History and Landmarks Foundation was able to get the East Washington Historic District, a collection of 120 Victorian homes in that area, added to the National Register of Historic Places in 1984.
 The college opposed the designation but did not object in time to prevent it.
 According to College President Howard J. Burnett, the district "was structured to prevent expansion of the college."